snehadesai1029/Desai-et-al.-2026/Proteomics/Scripts/README.md

 ## Contents

-- `scripts/` : Analysis scripts for preprocessing, differential expression analysis, WGCNA, and enrichment analysis.
+- `scripts/` : Analysis scripts for preprocessing, differential expression analysis, WGCNA, and enrichment analysis as "Proteomics analysis".
+Analysis scripts for human and mouse comparisons in Figure 8.
+"Mouse and human proteomics comparison".

 ## Data Availability